gitmjreilly/no_dup_copier/README.md

 Uses python pathlib so it may be OK assuming pipenv is installed.

-Allow for rerunning where files are NOT copied if they are already present in the destination.
+Allow for rerunning where files are NOT copied if they are already present in the destination folder.